Connecticut Sports Injuries Attorneys

 Some sports that are more prone to injuries include:

 The increased popularity of extreme sports such as snowboarding and skateboarding has also lead to an increase in injuries among young adults.
-The SAFE KIDS Campaign notes that more than 61,000 children between age 5 and 14 were treated for skateboarding-related injuries in the early 2000s.
-Additionally approximately 29,000 children were also treated for snowboarding and skiing injuries.
+The SAFE KIDS Campaign notes that more than 61,000 children between ages five and 14 were treated for skateboarding-related injuries in the early 2000s.
+Additionally, approximately 29,000 children were also treated for snowboarding and skiing injuries.

 Sports injuries may be categorized as acute or chronic injuries.
 Acute injuries happen suddenly while chronic injuries occur from overuse of one area of the body over time or while playing the sport.
 Acute injuries are more noticeably than chronic injuries are with overuse a player may simply try to play “through” the pain.